cnorm35/bridgetown-blog/src/_posts/action_mailbox.md

 />
 </div>

-Testing out hte commented out match statement shows we get a match for our test string and we have a result in our capture group
+Testing out the commented out match statement shows we get a match for our test string and we have a result in our capture group

 The `(.+)` is going to return a match group which will be that UUID included in the